Odyssey 2050: Partners

 Odyssey 2050 has the support of Costa Rican scientist/engineer NASA astronaut Dr. Franklin Chang, who joined the Odyssey 2050 team in May 2010 and currently appears in the film short.

 In November 2011, FCO Minister Jeremy Browne attended an Odyssey 2050 event where he presented awards to Odyssey 2050 champions from across Costa Rica.
 During his visit, he described Odyssey 2050s objective as getting young people from across the globe to 'engage with their environment and inspiring them to change it for the better' and he described the project as 'valuable' offering a unique voice and perspective.

-In May 2011, the President of Costa Rica, Laura Chinchilla and Minister of Culture Manuel Obregón declared Odyssey 2050 of 'Public and Cultural Interest'.
+In May 2011, the President of Costa Rica, Laura Chinchilla and Minister of Culture Manuel Obregon declared Odyssey 2050 of 'Public and Cultural Interest'.

 The 47 minute Spanish version of the film made its television premier in Costa Rica on Channel 13 in December 2012.

 In 2013 and 2014 Odyssey 2050 partnered with British rock band Coldplay on a new version of the film featuring a remix of Coldplay's hit song 'Viva La Vida'.
 The licensing agreement was coordinated through UK NGO Artist Project Earth.

 In June 2014 the Canadian Junior Rangers of Quebec Canada hosted Odyssey 2050 workshops at their annual summer camp which took place at Canadian Forces Base Valcartier.
 Young people from Quebec's most remote communities shared their perspectives on dealing with climate change in their communities and a new Odyssey 2050 short film was produced by Kenneth Callow.

 In December 2017 Bruce Callow hosted an Odyssey 2050 workshop for local children in Costa Rica's Santa Rosa National Park in celebration of the 1st anniversary of the "Quiero Dejar Una Huella Verde" program.